eliamue/example-repo/README.md

 | **Good**    | Diggs  | Maris   | Zoey      |
 | **Neutral** | Emily  | Willow  | Teen Wolf |
 | **Evil**    | Binx   | Ernie   | Nandor    |

+*So thanks and cheers to all you cool cats and kittens out there!*